earthly/earthly/docs/earthly-config/earthly-config.md

 ### buildkit_additional_config

 This option allows you to pass additional options to BuildKit.
-Note that changes to these values will trigger earthly to restart buildkit on the next run.
+Note that changes to these values will trigger earthly to restart BuildKit on the next run.

 #### Additional CA Certificates

-Additional CA certificates can be passed in to buildkit.
+Additional CA certificates can be passed in to BuildKit.
 This also requires a corresponding change in `buildkit_additional_args`.

 ```yaml
 global: